-10. The Government accepted the International Body's conclusion that the reality was that the paramilitary organisations would not decommission any arms prior to all-party negotiations.

-11. Progress on decommisioning is made no easier by the abandonment of the IRA ceasefire.
-In contrast, the contribution of the CLMC in maintaining the ceasefire of 13 October 1994 has enabled the valuable participation of the PUP and the UDP in these negotiations in fulfilment of their electoral mandate and parties committed exclusively to peaceful means.

-12. Nonetheless, as the International Body noted, there remains a need for reassurance:

-"....that the commitment to peaceful and democratic means by those formally supportive of politically motivated violent, is genuine and irreversible, and that the threat or use of such violence will not be invoked to influence the process of negotiations or to change any agreed settlement."(paragraph 30)

-13. The abandonment of the IRA ceasefire has served only to emphasise the need for this reassurance.
-So the Government's position on decommissioning remains:
+- 10. The Government accepted the International Body's conclusion that the reality was that the paramilitary organisations would not decommission any arms prior to all-party negotiations. - 11.
+The prospects for a process of mutual decommissioning, as called for in the International Body's report, have been set back by the abandonment of the IRA ceasefire.
+In contrast, the contribution of the CLMC in maintaining the ceasefire of 13 October 1994 has enabled the valuable participation of the PUP and the UDP in these negotiations in fulfilment of their electoral mandate and as parties committed exclusively to peaceful means. - 12.
+Nonetheless, as the International Body noted, there remains a need for reassurance: - "....that the commitment to peaceful and democratic means by those formally supportive of politically motivated violence, is genuine and irreversible, and that the threat or use of such violence will not be invoked to influence the process of negotiations or to change any agreed settlement." (paragraph 30) - 13.
+The abandonment of the IRA ceasefire has served only to emphasise the need for this reassurance.
+So the Government's position on decommissioning remains: - the unauthorised holding of arms by paramilitaries is illegal.

-all-party necotiations, rather than before or after as the

-the unauthorised holding of arms by paramilitaries is illegal.
 The responsible authorities will continue to apprehend such arms, in accordance with the law;

+CONFIDENTIAL
-all parties to these negotiations have declared their commitment to the total and verifiable disarmament and must take steps to honour these commitments by working constructively to secure implementation of all aspects of the International Body's Report.

-14. Equally, the Government fully accepts the parallel need for reassurance:
+- all parties to these negotiations have declared their commitment to the total and verifiable disarmament and must take steps to honour these commitments by working constructively to secure implementation of all aspects of the International Body's Report. - 14.
+Equally, the Government fully accepts the parallel need for reassurance: